stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 but support the incredible story he had to tell.

-  But even as he planned, he had little real hope of ever establishing contact with the earth&rsquo;s surface.
+  But even as he planned, he had little real hope of ever establishing contact with the earth's surface.
 Every known gate, he knew, was guarded by persons or forces that it were better not to oppose.
 His attempt at escape had not helped matters, for he could now see a growing hostility to the outer world he represented.
 He hoped that no other European would find his way in; for it was possible that later comers might not fare as well as he.
 He